k8s-land/gitea-chart/README.md

+# NOTE

+This project has been donated to Gitea at https://gitea.com/gitea/helm-chart

+Please refer to any changes / issues to: https://gitea.com/gitea/helm-chart this chart on GitHub is NO LONGER MAINTAINED.

 # Gitea

 [Gitea](https://gitea.com/) is a lightweight GitHub clone.
 This is for those who wish to self host their own git repos on kubernetes.